gblbjj/pi-top-install/README.md

 The current version of the programs work very nicely with the PIXEL desktop, but when upgrading to PIXEL the brightess keys need to be configured again.
 Important: upgrade to the latest version after installing PIXEL (see upgrading the programs below).
+Also, if you are using the pi-topSPEAKER, you need to manually modify the desktop autostart file after installation of PIXEL.
+See instructions at the bottom of the speaker installation instructions (link in item 5 below).

 **1 - Battery status display widget (released)**